-- Fellows may not miss more than 16 hours of the Live Sessions held via Zoom or in-person. - As part of these 16 hours, Fellows may not miss more than one of the three inperson sessions. - Fellows who miss part or all of a session must email a plan to the Program Coordinator for obtaining the information that they missed in the session. - Fellows must participate by video in the virtual Live Sessions.
-Fellows should make arrangements in advance to have access to a computer or tablet equipped with a camera. - Fellows must participate in person in Live Sessions on Saturday, October 7, February 3, and May 4 if those sessions are held on the UCLA campus. - Fellows are expected to complete assigned pre-work prior to each session.
+- Fellows may not miss more than 16 hours of the Live Sessions held via Zoom. - Fellows who miss part or all of a session must email a plan to the Fellowship Team for obtaining the information that they missed in the session. - Fellows must participate with their video on during the virtual Live Sessions.
+Fellows should make arrangements in advance to have access to a computer or tablet equipped with a camera. - Fellows are expected to complete assigned pre-work prior to each session.